lmzuccarelli/composer-minimal-kubernetes/README.md

 At the top of the browser a *Restart* server button will appear - click it to restart minio

-You are no ready to start a build.
+You are now ready to start a build.

 Create a build